 PRO Model: service offered through the LJSE monitor, it allows the monitoring of prices and sizes for five best bids and asks for 40 selected financial instruments listed on the Ljubljana Stock Exchange.

-PRO PLUS Model: service offered through the LJSE monitor, it allows monitoring of prices and sizes for the five best bids and asks for 40 selected financial instruments listed on the Zagreb or Ljubljana Stock Exchange
+PRO PLUS Model: service offered through the LJSE monitor, it allows monitoring of prices and sizes for the five best bids and asks for 40 selected financial instruments listed on the Zagreb or Ljubljana Stock Exchange.

 MASTER Model: service offered through the LJSE monitor, it allows monitoring of prices and sizes for ten best bids and asks for unlimited (any) number of selected instruments listed on the Zagreb or Ljubljana Stock Exchange.